AkimovLab/Project_TiO2_water_methods_assessment/step4_NAMD/README.md

 (TSH) method.
 In our case, we have applied FSSH, mSDM, ID-A and the 2023 revised version of DISH

-**recipes**
-This folder contains the pre-defined recipes for the different TSH schemes.
+recipes:This folder contains the pre-defined recipes for the different TSH schemes.
 Don't modify this folder, just leave in the same directory where the NA-MD runs are conducted.

 To start the calculations, simply run the NAMD_*py file with Python or call it with